 – Attwood, Campbell, Hunter, and Lockyer 118.

 Immediate Family did not only succeed in prompting controversies regarding her children in particular as well as her family in general but also managed to draw attention to the 19th-century photographs featuring children.
-She successfully opened the public eyes concerning a number of realities about children as well as about society in general.
+She successfully opened the public eyes concerning several realities about children and society in general.

 There is no such thing as a perfect childhood.
 Ideals change with time, and therefore, utopia is something the world will always strive towards.
-The general consensus is that if Mann had developed these images during the late 1960s or early 1970s, the reception wouldn’t have been that judgmental.
-Nevertheless, the work still managed to break away from the traditional represented of children as well as the constriction of childhood by the 1980s and 1990s era.
+The consensus is that if Mann had developed these images during the late 1960s or early 1970s, the reception wouldn’t have been that judgmental.
+Nevertheless, the work still managed to break away from the traditional representation of children and the constriction of childhood by the 1980s and 1990s era.